top of page

 Understanding your child’s learning profile can change everything.
 It helps you identify the supports, strategies, and tools that will help them thrive.

-If you would like step-by-step guidance through this journey, you can explore the Roadmap to an Initial Evaluation, which helps parents navigate every stage of requesting and understanding the school evaluation process right through how to prepare for a Team meeting.
+If you would like step-by-step guidance through this journey, you can explore the Roadmap to an Initial Evaluation, which helps parents navigate every stage of requesting and understanding the school evaluation process, right through how to prepare for a Team meeting.

 Because every child deserves the opportunity to succeed, and every parent deserves the tools to help them get there. 💜

-💜 Want to Talk Through What’s Going On? 💜
+💜 Still Want to Talk Things Through?💜

 Sometimes it helps to talk with someone who understands learning challenges and the school evaluation process.
 We can talk through what you’re noticing, answer questions, and help you think about next steps.